Irish indentured servants: Leeward Islands

 Irish people also made up a sizable portion of the Leeward Islands (Antigua, Montserrat, Nevis, and St Kitts) during the seventeenth and eighteenth centuries.
 Many of these Irish were either indentured servants or former servants, and many of them lived "materially impoverished" lives; however, the Leeward Islands were also home to more affluent Irish, who were members of powerful merchant families and had numerous servants themselves.

-Monserrat became the principal island amongst the Leeward Islands where Irish people coming from the adjacent islands found refuge against British persecution.
+Montserrat became the principal island amongst the Leeward Islands where Irish people coming from the adjacent islands found refuge against British persecution.
 Divided between the Catholic French and the Protestant English, the Irish people sought refuge in Montserrat where they established their first Catholic church.
 In 1632, Anthony Brisket became the first Governor of Montserrat.
 With ties originating from Ireland, Brisket was able to navigate the Island and its people.
-He would remain in this position until his death in 1949.
+He would remain in this position until his death.

 Unlike Barbados, the Irish population of Montserrat was primarily made up of individuals who had been "recruited to emigrate" by the islands' elite residents (who were often Irish themselves), rather than vagrants or convicts, and some of them had arrived as free laborers rather than as indentured servants.